Coronavirus testing in Helsinki

 - Cough and sneeze into a tissue or your sleeve

-- Maintain a distance of two metres from others
+- Maintain a distance of over two metres from others

 Once guardians determine that a child has symptoms of a respiratory tract infection, the child may not go to school or daycare.
 A child should be brought to a test if a caregiver or health care professional concludes that the symptoms match those of a coronavirus infection.